mmcclimon/mcclimon.org/content/bio.md

 # Bio

-Michael McClimon is a senior software engineer at [MongoDB](//www.mongodb.com), working on the Database Tools and Replication team.
+Michael McClimon is a senior software engineer at [MongoDB](//www.mongodb.com), working on the Database Tools and Replicator team.
 He spent six years at [Fastmail](//www.fastmail.com), where he worked on anything and everything written in Perl.
 He's also a recovering music theorist, having previously held a teaching position at [Furman